IVANLANGA/CMPG-323-Overview-42264634/README.md

 Storing Credentials and Sensitive Information

 1. It is crucial to keep credentials and sensitive information secure.
-Here are some practices to follow:
+Here are some practices we follow:

-Environment Variables: Use environment variables to store sensitive information.
+Environment Variables: we use environment variables to store sensitive information.
 These can be defined in a .env file, which should be added to the .gitignore file to prevent it from being committed.

-Configuration Files: Do not store sensitive information directly in configuration files.
+Configuration Files: we do not store sensitive information directly in configuration files.
 Instead, reference environment variables in these files.

-Secrets Management: Use secrets management tools or services (such as Azure Key Vault, AWS Secrets Manager, etc.) for production environments.
+Secrets Management: we will use secrets management tools or services (such as Azure Key Vault, AWS Secrets Manager, etc.) for production environments.
 Labels